redradman/blog/content/posts/test.md

 \int_{0}^{\infty} x^2 dx
 $$

 this is an inline equation: $x^2$ and it is x squared.
+This page should still not be visible.